Updated: May 14

 - Paying for an advertisement in a newspaper

-- Paying for a video to appear on YouTube
+- Paying for videos to appear on YouTube

 Pros and Cons